Renormalization on the DFR Quantum Spacetime: Acknowledgments

 \section{Acknowledgments}

 A.F.
 Reyes-Lega acknowledges financial support from the Faculty of Sciences of Universidad de los Andes through project No. INV-2021-128-2324.
-J. F. L\'opez acknowledges financial support from the Faculty of Sciences of Universidad de los Andes through project No. INV-2022-144-2493.\\ Preprint of an article submitted for consideration in Reviewsin Mathematical Physics © 2023 [copyright World Scientific Publishing Company] https://www.worldscientific.com/worldscinet/rmp.
+J. F. L\'opez acknowledges financial support from the Faculty of Sciences of Universidad de los Andes through projects No. INV-2022-144-2493 and No. INV-2022-154-2638.